 - Structured Audit Logs.
 Structured Audit Logs capture authorization logs in a set of dedicated topics, on a local or a remote cluster. - Role-based Access Control (RBAC).
 RBAC is a centralized implementation for secure access to resources with fine-tuned granularity and platform-wide standardization.
 Customers can control permissions by users/groups to clusters, topics, consumers groups, and even individual connectors. - Stream Governance.
-Confluent's Stream Governance capabilities enable customers to maintain enterprise-grade cloud security and compliance, including the ability to increase collaboration with self-service data discovery and understand complex data relationships.
+Stream Governance establishes trust in real-time data moving throughout the business.
+We offer an easy, self-service experience that enables more teams to discover, understand, and put data streams to work.
+With trusted, high-quality data streams, self-service data discovery, and insights into complex data relationships, teams can safely accelerate data streaming initiatives without bypassing controls for risk management or regulatory compliance.